lmerchant/convert_line_p_to_exchange/Readme.md

 ### Dates
 Dates are different than column reports.
 Sometimes / separated and others - separated.
+And some use 2 digit year and other 4 digit year

 ### Parameters
 Files had different column names and units for same exchange column